lukestroh/linear-slider/README.md

 # TODO:

 1. **Safety test suite**:
+    1. Change E-stop interrupt to immediately shut down, don't wait for flag in loop
     1. Shutdown
         1. Last commanded value is often 1 RPM to the motor, it MUST be 0.
 Check if `on_deactivate()` runs for linear_slider_hardware when control-c is hit.
 Doesn't appear to run.
     1. Limit switch tests